Allama Iqbal Open University

-Allama Iqbal Open University is a public university in Islamabad, Pakistan.
+Allama Iqbal Open University is a national university in Islamabad, Pakistan.
 It is named after Allama Muhammad Iqbal, the country's national poet.
 It is the world's fifth largest institution of higher learning in terms of enrolment, with an annual enrollment of 1,121,038 students (as of 2010), the majority are women and course enrollment of 3,305,948 (2011).
 Students can gain admission in Matriculation, Intermediate, Bachelor, Master, MPhil and Ph.D. programmes at the university.